rohanvarma16/pcseg/README.md

 ## GPU vs. CPU:
 Our main focus was to maximize segmentation throughput on a GPU, and so, although we optimized the CPU implentation with open MP pragmas to run on 16 threads, it is still not the best possible CPU implementation.

 The graph shown below compares the runtime for various computation steps of the segmentation process for our open MP and CUDA implementations.
-The overall speedup of the CUDA implementation over the open MP implentation increases from 8X for 100k points to ~20X for 2 million points.
+The overall speedup of the CUDA implementation over the open MP implementation increases from 8X for 100k points to ~20X for 2 million points.
 This non-linear increase in speedup is in sync with what we expect since increasing the number of points increases the point density which in turn increases per voxel computation at a cubic order.
 Also, the speedup of the sampling step is more than 1000X because we use highly optimized thrust library functions for the parallel scan and gather operations.
 <img src="Scaling_4.png">